Ken Yeang

 Ken Yeang (born 6 October 1948) is a Malaysian architect, ecologist, planner and author, noted for his work in ecological architecture and eco-masterplanning.
 Since the early 1970s he has developed an approach to design grounded in ecology and environmental sustainability.
 In 2008, The Guardian included him in its list of "50 people who could save the planet".
 Yeang’s architectural practice, Hamzah & Yeang, is based in Kuala Lumpur, with associated offices in London as Llewelyn Davies Ken Yeang Ltd. and in Beijing as the North Hamzah Yeang Architectural and Engineering Company.

+Yeang was awarded the Merdeka Award in 2011 under the Environment and Planetary Health category.

 Biography

 Formative Years

 Yeang was born in Penang, Malaysia, he attended Penang Free School (1961-1962) and entered Cheltenham College (Gloucestershire,1962-1967).

 He qualified in architecture from the AA (Architectural Association) School of Architecture (London) where he did freelance illustrations and graphic work for the AD, AAQ magazines and for the AA.
 His dissertation at Cambridge University, "A Theoretical Framework for Incorporating Ecological Considerations in the Design and Planning of the Built Environment" earned him a PhD, published as ‘Designing With Nature’ (McGraw-Hill, 1995) and as 'Proyectar Con La Naturaleza’ (Gustavo Gili, SA, 1999).
 Academically, he holds the Distinguished Plym Professor chair (University of Illinois, USA, 2005).
 His honorary degrees include D.Litt.(Hon.)
 (Sheffield University, UK 2004), PhD (Hon.)
 (University of Malaya, 2013), D. Arch (Hon.)
 (Universidad Ricardo Palma, Peru 2016), D.Sc (Hon..)
 (Taylors University, Malaysia 2017).